You are now in the main content area

 Julie Anker (2021)

-Julie Anker is a full-time student in the Master of Arts in Public Policy and Administration program at Ryerson University.
+Julie Anker is a full-time student in the Master of Arts in Public Policy and Administration program at [TMU].
 She graduated from Western University with an Honours Specialization in Political Science.
 During her undergraduate career, Julie volunteered at Mine101, which is a second-hand clothing store that is affiliated with Anova.
 Anova provides safes places, shelter, support, counselling, and resources for women and their children.
 Julie also had the opportunity to be a representative for the USC Women in House initiative where she shadowed a female Member of Parliament for a day in Ottawa.
 This experience helped Julie develop personal and professional awareness of women’s representation in Parliament.
 Julie is passionate about women’s rights and will continue to advocate for women’s rights upon receiving her degree.

 Victoria Faria